 If you are considering adopting your stepchild or stepchildren, there are some things you will want to think about before taking the plunge.
 It is safe to assume that you love your stepchild, so let’s go over some things to make sure you have covered all your bases.

-It is important to remember than adopting your stepchild is a lifelong commitment.
+It is important to remember that adopting your stepchild is a lifelong commitment.
 You may have a very good marriage now, but even good marriages can turn rocky.

 Other things to consider would be if your marriage ended in divorce, you would be financially responsible for half of the expense of raising the child.

-Providing you do decide to proceed with the adoption of your stepchild, keep in mind that there are things you will wand and need to do afterwards to tie up any loose ends.
+Providing you do decide to proceed with the adoption of your stepchild, keep in mind that there are things you will want and need to do afterward to tie up any loose ends.